Our Editorial Team

 Patricia M. Trainor, J.D., SPHR is Senior Managing Editor of BLR’s human resources and employment law publications.
 Ms. Trainor has several years of experience representing employers and school districts in labor and employment matters.
 As an associate at Franczek Sullivan, P.C. in Chicago, she represented employers in state and federal court, before the EEOC, and before the Illinois Human Rights Commission.
 Before entering private practice, Ms. Trainor clerked for the Honorable Anthony Scariano at the Illinois Appellate Court.
 Ms. Trainor received her law degree magna cum laude from Loyola University Law School.
 She has a Masters Degree in Mass Communication from San Diego State University.
 Ms. Trainor is certified as a Senior Professional in Human Resources (SPHR) by the national Human Resources Certification Institute.
 She is a member of the American Bar Association, the Connecticut Bar Association, and the Illinois Bar Association, and she is admitted to practice in Connecticut and Illinois.

-Celeste Blackburn is the Managing Editor of HR Insight, Diversity Insight, and Technology for HR.
-She has written about human resources for a variety of publications, including Basic Training for Supervisors and Frontline Supervisor, and has written and edited a series of white papers covering employment trends and developments.
-Before coming to BLR®, she was the business editor for The Daily Herald in Columbia, Tennessee.
+Celeste Blackburn is a Managing Editor of a number of BLR publications.
+She has written about human resources for a variety of publications, and has written and edited a series of white papers covering employment trends and developments.
+Before coming to BLR, she was the business editor for The Daily Herald in Columbia, Tennessee.
 Celeste earned her bachelor’s degree from David Lipscomb University and a master’s from Middle Tennessee State University, where she also taught writing.

 Chris Ceplenski is Managing Editor, SEO Content.
 Mr. Ceplenski also manages BLR’s human resources, employment law, and compensation and benefits newsletter content.
 He has authored hundreds of articles that have appeared in BLR print and on HR.BLR.com.
 Prior to joining BLR in 1999, Mr. Ceplenski worked as an editor for a book producer and literary agency and as a college writing instructor.
 Mr. Ceplenski received his B.A. from Eastern Connecticut State University and an M.A. in English from Clarion University of Pennsylvania.